freeCodeCamp/freeCodeCamp/docs/moderator-handbook.md

 ### Dealing with Flagged Posts

-1. If a flag has been raised against a user who is posting spam, ??? (use a canned msg for the person flagging? then take actions outlined in the Dealing with Spam section?)
+1. If a flag has been raised against a user who is posting spam, moderators may take appropriate action (see [moderation guide](https://meta.discourse.org/t/discourse-moderation-guide/63116) to get a list of available actions) by following the steps mentioned in the [dealing with spam](#dealing-with-spam) section.

-2. If a flag has been raised against a user who is breaking the code of conduct in any way....???
+2. If a flag has been raised against a user who is breaking the code of conduct in any way....??? (copy paste from the moderating discord COC section?)

-3. If a flag has been raised because a post is a duplicate made by the same user ...???
+3. If a flag has been raised because a post is a duplicate made by the same user, the duplicate post should be merged with the older post and then unlisted.
+Ideally, use the **Duplicate Topics** "Canned reply" to let the user know why their post has been unlisted.

 ### Dealing with Off-Topic Conversations